 What about your IT background?
 Specifically, how did you get started, and how did it lead you to Wallester?

-It all started around the age of 13 when I was actively playing video games.
-Through this passion of mine, I got into running and managing multiplayer servers for various games.
-Working with game servers meant I had to write lots of scripts and other forms of code, which sparked my initial interest in IT.
-At that stage, I was learning to code on my own with whatever guidance and resources I could find online, accompanied by lots of trial and error.
+It all started around 13 when I was actively playing video games.
+Through this passion, I got into running and managing multiplayer servers for various games.
+Working with game servers meant I had to write many scripts and other code forms, which sparked my initial interest in IT.
+At that stage, I was learning to code independently with whatever guidance and resources I could find online, accompanied by lots of trial and error.

 Yes, when I joined Wallester, the company only existed for about a year and was still in the early stages of its development, with around ten people employed.